 The Block Erase (BE) instruction is for erasing the data of the chosen block to be "1".
-A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Block Erase (BE).
-Any address of the block (see table 1) is a valid address for Block Erase (BE) instruction.
-The CS# must go high exactly at the byte boundary (the latest eighth of address byte been latched-in); otherwise, the instruction will be rejected and not executed.
+A Write Enable (WREN) instruction must be executed to set the Write Enable Latch (WEL) bit before sending the Block Erase (BE).
+Any address of the block (see "Table 1.
+Memory Organization") is a valid address for Block Erase (BE) instruction.
+The CS# must go high exactly at the byte boundary (the least significant bit of address byte been latched-in); otherwise, the instruction will be rejected and not executed.

 The self-timed Block Erase Cycle time (tBE) is initiated as soon as Chip Select (CS#) goes high.
-The Write in Progress (WIP) bit still can be check out during the Sector Erase cycle is in progress.
-The WIP sets 1 during the tBE timing, and sets 0 when Sector Erase Cycle is completed, and the Write Enable Latch (WEL) bit is reset.
+The Write in Progress (WIP) bit still can be checked while the Block Erase cycle is in progress.
+The WIP sets during the tBE timing, and clears when Block Erase Cycle is completed, and the Write Enable Latch (WEL) bit is cleared.
 If the page is protected by BP1, BP0 bits, the Block Erase (BE) instruction will not be executed on the page.